udtrokia/Radiancy/markdown/basquiat/block.md

 ```
 use mod::mod::mod
 ```
-To understand the crate in rust, I suggest to read the doc. it's easy and we can write pretty right crate soon with few mistakes.
+To understand the crate in rust, I suggest to read the doc. it's easy and we can write pretty crate soon with few mistakes.

-But anyway, don't forget paying attention to the mod `path`.
+But anyway, don't forget paying attention to the `mod path`.

 #### Method example